-Why Did I Start This Website?
+Why Did I Start A Low Carb Website?

 I am a recovering CARBO-HOLIC.
 Yes, I fell victim to the lure of carbs from working long hours and coming home late.
 I was too exhausted to prepare a healthy meal so I went straight for the carbs.
 What can I say?
 The carbs were calling out my name and I was just too weary, hungry and sugar depleted to resist.

 I ‘ve read a lot about the low carb and keto diets and wanted to see if they were all that they were cracked up to be.
 There is a lot of conflicting information on the internet from companies trying to sell their products and push their programs on the desperate masses trying to lose weight.